Kyllian-Schwedt/SideralPlus/README.md

   - movies and series expend the search result if is movies or series
 - Details page: where you can see the details of a movie or a tv show, the cast and the similar movies or tv shows (of its series you can see the seasons if there is registered in the api)
 - My list page: where you can see the movies and tv shows that you have added to your list

+(the header is a video if available or a picture of the movie / series)

 ## The components of the app
 there is divided in 3 categories: (in the folder `src/app/components`)